sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 ### [Uploader](../modules/uploader)

 - Uploader accepts object data in a streaming format and divides it into segments based on the `MaxSegmentSize`, which is determined by consensus in the Greenfield chain.
 The segmented data is then stored in the PieceStore.
-- Uploader creates a JobContext with an initial state of `INIT_UNSPECIFIED`.
-Upon beginning the upload of segments, the JobContext's state transitions to `UPLOAD_OBJECT_DOING`.
-Once all segments have been uploaded, the JobContext's state changes to `UPLOAD_OBJECT_DONE`.
-In the event of any abnormal situations during the upload, the JobContext's state will change to `UPLOAD_OBJECT_ERROR`.
+- Uploader creates a TaskContext with an initial state of `INIT_UNSPECIFIED`.
+Upon beginning the upload of segments, the TaskContext's state transitions to `UPLOAD_OBJECT_DOING`.
+Once all segments have been uploaded, the TaskContext's state changes to `UPLOAD_OBJECT_DONE`.
+In the event of any abnormal situations during the upload, the TaskContext's state will change to `UPLOAD_OBJECT_ERROR`.
 - After uploading all segments, insert segments data checksums and root checksum into the SP DB.
 - Uploader creates an upload object task for Manager and returns a success message to the client indicating that the put object request is successful.